AnasDEV2005/brudb/simpledb/README.md

 # simpleDB | key value database file store

-Checkout colondb folder for multiple column support.
+Checkout colondb crate for multiple column support.

-Make sure you clone this repo inside the directory you write in the cargo.toml's ``[dependencies]  simple_db = ...`` May still contain issues, havent tested enough.
+> [!NOTE]
+> The simple_db struct is not the database itself,
+> its just a way to apply changes to the .txt where the database is saved

 ---
 ### usage